bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

       sudo gvm-setup
       ```

-      Note: When attempting to run the setup, I was given an error:
+      **Troubleshoot**: When attempting to run the setup, I was given an error:
       ```bash
       [>] Starting PostgreSQL service
       [-] ERROR: The default PostgreSQL version (16) is not 17 that is required by libgvmd